stanulilic/stanleyulili.com-old/_posts/2020-05-11-asynchronous-programming-with-callbacks-in-javascript.md

 (4) ["firefox", "chrome", "edge", "opera"]
 ```

-As you can see from the examples, though we now have the ability for our function to be asynchronous, we have also lost the ability to return the values.
+As you can see from the examples, though we now have the ability for our function to be asynchronous, we have also lost the ability to get the values the function returns.

-So if this was an API that was getting data from an external server or manipulating data in a time-consuming task, we wouldn't be able to return it and use it in another function.
+So if this was a function accessing a web API to get data from an external server or manipulating data in the time-consuming function, we wouldn't be able to return data and pass it into another function to work on it.

 In this scenario, if we want to do anything with the `browsers` array, we will need to do it inside the `getData` function only.

 ## Why do we Need Callbacks?

-Though our code(_example 3_) is working asynchronously, there is still a problem. `displayData()` executes without waiting for `getData()` to finish.
+Though our code(**example 3**) is working asynchronously, there is still a problem. `displayData()` executes without waiting for `getData()` to finish.

 Remember, `displayData()` displays the response(a browsers array) from the fake API call in `getData()`.
-So having the `displayData()` executing before we receive data is not what we want.
+So having `displayData()` executing before we receive the data isn't what we want.

-You can even see from the output that `displayData()` logs `undefined`.
+You can see why from the output why `displayData()` shouldn't run before `getData`. finishes.
+It logs `undefined`.

 **Example 3 output:**